EMOD-Hub/emodpy-workflow/docs/tutorials/modify_demographics.md

 Depending on their age, gender, spatial location, etc., a model agent may enter into no, one, or multiple types (and counts) of relationships.
 Demographics parameters exist to specify, for each relationship type:

-* the rate of such relationship formation
+* The rate of such relationship formation
-* distribution of relationship duration
+* Distribution of relationship duration
-* the maximum number of such relationships any given agent may have
+* The maximum number of such relationships any given agent may have
-* the coital act rate
+* The coital act rate
-* the likelihood of condom usage per coital act
+* The likelihood of condom usage per coital act

 ## Example - Modifying commercial relationship formation